jenapp/inomial/docs/apis/account.rst

 givenName              String
 familyName             String
 emailAddress           String
-serviceAddress         Json object For more information, see `serviceAddress attributes`_. billAddress            Json object For more information, see `billAddress attributes`_. phoneContact           Json object For more information, see `phoneContact attributes`_. fax                    String dob                    String      Format: yyyy-MM-dd
+serviceAddress         Json object For more information, see :ref:`serviceAddress attributes`. billAddress            Json object For more information, see :ref:`billAddress attributes`. phoneContact           Json object For more information, see :ref:`phoneContact attributes`. fax                    String dob                    String      Format: yyyy-MM-dd